HarikaGorantla/Memory-Game/README.md

   And star rating is also given based on the number of views.

   * If the player completes the game in less than  _12 moves_ then player gets __3 stars__.
-  * If the player completes the game in between _12 to 16 moves_ then  player gets __2 stars__.
+  * If the player completes the game in between _12 to 20 moves_ then  player gets __2 stars__.
-  * If the player completes the game in between _16 to 20 moves_ then  player gets __1 star__.
+  * If the player completes the game then  player gets __1 star__.
-  * If the move count exceeds the above conditions then the player does not get any stars.

 ## Steps to complete the Project

-  In this project first I have written code to `open` the card and then `show` and next `disable`.
+  1. In this project first I have written code to `open` the card and then `show` and next `disable`.
   And next if the cards are similar then they are fixed by `match`.
 Next, once the card is opened then we have to see that the opened card must not undergo any changes on clicking the card again until the card is disabled.

-  Then I have written code for counting the similar cards.
+  2. Then I have written code for counting the similar cards.
 And next I have written a condition.
 If that condition is satisfied then a success popup message is displayed using `Model box`.
 And in that pop up message a `playagain` button is used.

-  Then the code for displaying the number of **stars**.
+  3. Then the code for displaying the number of **stars**.
-  And a timer logic is written to calculate the _time_ and then it is displayed on the popup window.
+  4. And a timer logic is written to calculate the _time_ and then it is displayed on the popup window.
-  I have written code for the number of moves using `movecnt`.
-If two cards are opened then count increments to 1.And displayed the moves count on the popup window.
+  5. I have written code for the number of moves using `movecnt`.
+If two cards are opened then count increments to 1.And displays the moves count on the popup window.
-  And at last but not least the code for `shuffle` is written so that it shuffles all the cards for every game.
+  6. And at last but not least the code for `shuffle` is written so that it shuffles all the cards for every game.

+## Contributing

+  This repository is the starter code for _all_ Udacity students.
+Therefore, we most likely will not accept pull requests.

+  For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).